 Tools for Delivering Course Lectures

 Zoom is a videoconferencing tool that allows you to bring together a classroom of students in real time.
-You can use it to facilitate discussions or give lectures and allow students to ask questions, either directly or through its integrated chat feature.
+You can use it to facilitate discussions or give lectures and enable students to ask questions, either directly or through its integrated chat feature.
 Alternatively, you can use Zoom to record a video of yourself giving a lecture or record your live class — complete with class discussions — for absent students to watch when they’re able.
 If your school has Blackboard, you can even upload your recorded video to its LMS.

 Another videoconferencing tool for teaching online, Webex has some unique features.
 In addition to creating a virtual classroom space, teachers can upload reading material for students to go over before class meetings and post discussion questions.
 Plus, with Webex Teams, they can post homework announcements and reminders and even create spaces where students can work on collaborative projects on their own.

 Webex always has a free basic version and a free trial for more premium features.

 Smart Learning Suite, from the makers of the Smart Board, is a virtual classroom that allows you to deliver a live lesson or integrate materials from Google Drive or Microsoft Office for student-paced learning.
 With live lessons, students can ask real-time questions, participate in active discussions, do small-group work in collaborative spaces, and even take quizzes.
 With self-paced learning, teachers can upload video and audio recordings, have students complete interactive games and quizzes, and submit assignments.

 Smart Learning is CARES Act-eligible.
 So if your school received funding, it can use it to pay for a membership to the learning platform.